synqs/DjangoControlServer/README.md

 	- Here, you can now register or delete your lab devices.
 Currently supported types are temperature PID controllers and voltage monitors (for e.g. PD monitoring).
 The supported hardware is currently the Arduino Yún.
 5. To access the index of your devices, type in `localhost:8000/index`.
 	- On this page, you see the lab devices registered by your account.
 The description as well as the IP is shown.
 For more details, click on the name of the respective arduino and be redirected to the detail page...

+-> The django_activate.bat file can be used to shortcut to the server from the command line.
+Just put it into your ".../anaconda3/Scripts" folder and edit it according to the location of the git repo and the name of your anaconda environment.

 For more information refer to the [Django documentation](https://docs.djangoproject.com/en/3.2/) webpage